GTFreeFlyer/DCS_WWII_Carrier_Recovery/README.md

 ## Features
 * Tracks your progress around the boat, starting with the initial starboard pass, all the way until catching a wire and clearing the deck quickly.
 * Tracks multiple carriers and pilots.
 For example, you can have 4 planes landing at each of the 10 carriers in your mission and everyone will be graded.
 * All players see a one-line message with your score.
-Only you see a detailed printout of your stats after landing.
+Only you see the detailed printout of your stats after landing.
 * Carrier pattern is in accordance with USF-77, "Current Tactical Orders, Aircraft Carriers U.S. Fleet", March 1941
-* Detects bolters, noseovers, skidding to a stop, etc.
+* Detects which wire you caught, bolters, noseovers, skidding to a stop, etc.
 * Some additional scoring parameters have been added to help make you a better pilot
 * When using the lua script inside your own missions, it will automatically detect any Essex carriers, and any planes entering the pattern.
 No setup required.
 Just drop the script in (see installation guide below)
 * Included with the download is: